domagojk/scalable-arhitecture/README.md

 Bonus requirement:
 - (5) the app should work offline AND in sync accross multiple clients using websockets or similar communication protocol (algorithm for making app in sync doesn't have to be perfect or optimised.
-Proving that it's conceptually possible is enough)
+Proving that it's conceptually possible is sufficient)

 ## Proposed Arhitecture
 There are, of course, different ways of structuring application like this.